-Founded in 1965, with more than 225,000 graduates in its history, we are a leading provider of transportation and technical training programs.
-As of September 30, 2021, we offered certificate, diploma or degree programs at 12 campuses across the United States under the banner of several well-known brands, including Universal Technical Institute, Motorcycle Mechanics Institute and Marine Mechanics Institute and NASCAR Technical Institute.
+Founded in 1965, with more than 250,000 graduates in its history, Universal Technical Institute, Inc. ("we," "us" or "our") is a leading provider of transportation and technical training programs.
+As of September 30, 2022, we offered certificate, diploma or degree programs at 16 campuses across the United States under the banner of several well-known brands, including Universal Technical Institute ("UTI"), Motorcycle Mechanics Institute and Marine Mechanics Institute (collectively, "MMI"), NASCAR Technical Institute ("NASCAR Tech"), and MIAT College of Technology ("MIAT").
 Additionally, we offer manufacturer specific advanced training ("MSAT") programs, including student-paid electives, at our campuses and manufacturer or dealer sponsored training at certain campuses and dedicated training centers.
+We offer the majority of our programs in a blended learning model that combines instructor-facilitated online teaching and demonstrations with hands-on labs.